Pusheen

-Pusheen is a cartoon cat who is the subject of comic strips, plush toys, vinyl figures, sticker sets, and more on Tumblr, Facebook, Instagram, iMessage, YouTube, and other social media platforms.
+Pusheen is a cartoon cat who is the subject of comic strips, plush toys, vinyl figures, sticker sets, and more, on Tumblr, Facebook, Instagram, iMessage, YouTube, and other social media platforms.
 Pusheen was created in 2010 by Claire Belton and Andrew Duff for a comic strip on their website, Everyday Cute.
-More recently, the Pusheen character has been used in social media posts and on the Pusheen blog.
+More recently, the Pusheen character has been used in social media posts, and on the Pusheen blog.

 On the official Pusheen website (Pusheen.com), Pusheen is described as being a female fictional cat who loves blogging, snacking, and going on adventures.
-The original comic strip series included characters modeled after Belton, Duff, their dog named Carm (short for “Carmen”), and Pusheen, a chubby grey tabby cat based on Belton's cat that now lives with her parents in Oregon, Illinois.
+The original comic strip series included characters modeled after Belton, Duff, their dog named Carm (short for "Carmen"), and Pusheen, a chubby grey tabby cat based on Belton's cat that now lives with her parents in Oregon, Illinois.
 Pusheen's name stems from the word puisín, which means kitten in Irish.
 Occasionally, Pusheen and her sister Stormy are drawn in different themes, such as Pusheenosaurus Rex, where Pusheen is a dinosaur and Stormy is in a dinosaur egg.
-She can also be a Pusheenicorn, Purrmaid, and many other themes.
+She also appears in other cute and comical forms, such as Pusheenicorn, Purrmaid, and many other themes.
 Pusheen has a mom named Sunflower, a dad named Biscuit, a sister named Stormy, a brother named Pip, and an array of furry friends, including Sloth the sloth, Bo the parakeet, and Cheek the hamster.

 History

-Pusheen first appeared in May 2010 in the comic strip "Pusheen Things" on Claire Belton and Andrew Duff's website, Everyday Cute.
+Pusheen first appeared in May 2010 in the comic strip Pusheen Things on Claire Belton and Andrew Duff's website, Everyday Cute.
 Belton is an illustrator and entrepreneur, best known for creating Pusheen, along with several related cartoon characters.
 She is president of Pusheen Corp in Chicago, Illinois.

 In 2011, Belton and Duff launched a spin-off site dedicated to Pusheen.
 In 2013, Belton published I Am Pusheen The Cat, a collection of comic strips featuring Pusheen.
 In 2021, Belton published a sequel, The Many Lives of Pusheen the Cat.

-Pusheen has become well known for appearing in sticker sets on Facebook, where stickers are images that can be attached to personal messages or comments.
-The stickers feature, including a set of Pusheen stickers, was introduced to Android in April 2013, and added to the main Facebook website in July.
+Pusheen has become well known for appearing in sticker sets on Facebook, wherein stickers are images that can be attached to personal messages or comments.
+The stickers feature, including a set of Pusheen stickers, was introduced to Android in April 2013, and subsequently added to the main Facebook website in July.
 In an article for PC Magazine on emoji and unicode, Sascha Segan called Pusheen Facebook's "proprietary emoji", used as a form of vendor lock-in.
 In April 2017, the Pusheen Corporation acquired office space in Park Ridge, Illinois, a suburb of Chicago.
 The offices are used as a workspace for artists and photographers.

+On February 18, 2025, Pusheen celebrated her 15th birthday.